RoBYCoNTe/php-it-zipcode-service/README.md

        ]
     }

-If provided Zip Code is related to multiple location (when the municipality is not italian you can encounter this situation), you can receive multiple object into `data` array like in this example:
+If provided Zip Code is related to multiple locations (when the municipality is not italian you can encounter this situation), you can receive multiple objects into `data` array like in this example:

     {
        "error":false,